orsho/Automatic-analysis-of-ball-possessions-in-soccer-games-/README.md

 ## Algorithm

-Our algorithm divide into 3 main parts:
+Our algorithm divides into 3 main parts:

 * Detect the ball and tracking it
 * Players detection and classification